UdayLab/PAMI/docs/index.md

 2. [Installation/Update/uninstall PAMI](installation.html)

+   Install the PAMI library

          pip install pami

+   Upgrade the PAMI library

+        pip install --upgrade pami

+    Uninstall the PAMI library

+        pip uninstall -y pami

 3. [Organization of algorithms in PAMI](organization.html)

-   The algorithms in PAMI are organized in a hierarchical structure as follows:
+   The algorithms in PAMI are organized in an hierarchical structure as follows:

         PAMI
           |-theoriticalModel